mmanjos/kospet-gps-converter/README.md

 ## Compatability

 So far, this project has only been tested against these watches.
-Please report if you were able to get it working on another watch or firmware combo!
+[Please report](https://github.com/mmanjos/kospet-gps-converter/issues) if you were able to get it working on another watch or firmware combo.

 | Watch                                                                               | Firmware      | Supported                                |
 | ----------------------------------------------------------------------------------- | ------------- | ---------------------------------------- |
 | [KOSPET Tank T3 Ultra](https://kospet.com/products/kospet-tank-t3-ultra-smartwatch) | AT341DV001134 | :white_check_mark: Lat/Long :x: Altitude |

 :warning: The current firmware on the Tank T3 Ultra unfortunately records `altitude: 0` at all points in the data.
-A request has been made to the manufacturer to have this valuable data saved in future releases.
+A request has been made to the manufacturer to have this valuable data saved in future firmware releases.

 ## Usage